YassinoBo/React-Website/README.md

 # TiramiYou – React Web Application

-A modern React-based web application developed for the local dessert shop **TiramiYou** in Frankfurt am Main.
+A client-oriented React web application developed in collaboration with **TiramiYou**, a local dessert shop in Frankfurt am Main.

 📍 Schneckenhofstraße 7, 60596 Frankfurt am Main
-Developed in collaboration with [Aymxn147](https://github.com/Aymxn147)
+  Developed in collaboration with: https://github.com/Aymxn147

-> This project was built as a real client project for a local business.
+> This project was built as a real-world collaboration with the owners of TiramiYou.

 ---

 ## 🧾 Project Overview

-TiramiYou is a responsive, accessibility-focused React web application designed to present the shop, its products, and customer reviews in a modern and interactive way.
+This project was developed for **TiramiYou**, a local dessert shop in Frankfurt, with the goal of creating a modern and accessible web presence.

-The focus of the project was:
+The application showcases:

-- Clean UI/UX
+- The shop and its brand identity
-- Accessibility features
+- Product highlights
-- Responsive design (mobile-first approach)
+- Customer reviews
-- Structured routing
+- News and promotional content

-- Maintainable component architecture
+Although the application was not publicly deployed due to internal business circumstances, it was fully developed as a real stakeholder-driven project with direct feedback from the shop owners.

 ---

 ## 🛠 Tech Stack

-- **React**
+- React
-- **Vite**
+- Vite
-- **React Router**
+- React Router
-- **JavaScript (ES6+)**
+- JavaScript (ES6+)
-- **CSS**
+- CSS
 - npm

 ---